-Intervals are building blocks of music.
+Intervals are the building blocks of music.
 We create music either by harmonizing two or more notes (chords) or by connecting a series of pitches one after another (melody).
 In both cases, using intervals!
-Building recognition of intervals aurally (by ear) and on the page (by sight) helps to improve many aspects of our musical learning, including sight reading, sight singing, harmonizing and more!
-But knowing where to begin teaching intervals can leave us feeling like we’re on another planet.
+Building recognition of intervals aurally (by ear) and on the page (by sight) helps to improve many aspects of our musical learning, including sight reading, sight-singing, harmonizing and more!
+But knowing where to begin teaching intervals, especially to children can leave us feeling like we’re on another planet.

 Absolute pitch recognition, or perfect pitch, is rare; I don’t know many people who can pull a specific note out of the air at any given time.
 However, we can all learn relative pitch with intervals!

 You don’t need to know what key you’re in but I bet you can sing a familiar melody from a starting note.
 Some students find it helpful to learn intervals this way, by linking them to familiar songs.
 It’s amazing how we can sing these song melodies with little trouble!

 So if I know the opening of the old Star Trek theme, I can sing a minor seventh interval ascending.
 Or the beginning of the original Star Wars theme gives me a perfect fifth up.
 Who knew science fiction would help us with music theory?
 I keep my own personal list of songs that I share with my students but you can also find resources online, like here.

 Interval Bingo is a fun aural game in a group setting that can be used to teach music intervals to children, where you create bingo cards with numbers on them that will relate to the songs containing those intervals.